avniproject/avni-docs-temp/readme/End User Guide/how-to-guide-setting-up-locations-via-csv-upload.md

 Entries provided for the columns listed below would be used as specified here:

-- Location with full hierarchy (Mandatory): Used to identify the specific location to be modified
+* Location with full hierarchy (Mandatory): Used to identify the specific location to be modified
-- New location name (Optional):  Used to specify the new title value for a location
+* New location name (Optional):  Used to specify the new title value for a location
-- Parent location with full hierarchy (Optional):  Used to identify the new parent location to move this location to.
+* Parent location with full hierarchy (Optional):  Used to identify the new parent location to move this location to.
 Ex: Move “Vil B” to “PHC C, Sub C” from “PHC B, Sub B”
-- GPS coordinates (Optional):  Used to update the GPS coordinates.
+* GPS coordinates (Optional):  Used to update the GPS coordinates.
 Format:  “\<Double\>,\<Double\>”.
 Ex: “123.456789,234.567890”
-- Values for multiple Location Properties columns that are part of the Form of type “FormType.Location”.
+* Values for multiple Location Properties columns that are part of the Form of type “FormType.Location”.
 These again are optional.

 #### Edit Row validations

 1. If the “Location with full hierarchy” does not exist during location updation, then the update operation fails for that row.
 2. Atleast one among the following columns should have a valid value for the updation operation to be performed successfully for that row:
-   - New location name
+   * New location name
-   - Parent location with full hierarchy
+   * Parent location with full hierarchy
-   - GPS coordinates
+   * GPS coordinates

 ### Upload the CSV file

 Project team then downloads the sheet in the CSV format.
 Navigate to the “**Upload”** tab of the Admin section, and perform the following steps to upload the file:

-- Select the “Type” to be “Locations”
+* Select the “Type” to be “Locations”
-- Specify the file to be uploaded using the “CHOOSE FILE” option
+* Specify the file to be uploaded using the “CHOOSE FILE” option
-- Select the appropriate “Mode**”** of CSV Upload
+* Select the appropriate “Mod&#x65;**”** of CSV Upload
-  - Create: For creating new locations
+  * Create: For creating new locations
-  - Edit: For updating existing location’s Name, Parent, GPS coordinates or other properties
+  * Edit: For updating existing location’s Name, Parent, GPS coordinates or other properties
-- Choose appropriate “Location Hierarchy” (Applicable only for “Create” mode)
+* Choose appropriate “Location Hierarchy” (Applicable only for “Create” mode)
-- Click on the “Upload” button
+* Click on the “Upload” button

 ![](https://files.readme.io/225211b913de07fb56c6a7676b1b6c88a78aecc2c92f97833c646b304b8ce6c4-image.png)